Duplication of Trial Recordings

 In 2003, she began a large-scale effort to preserve and exhibit the films of the Marshall Plan, and, with the support of the Academy Film Archive (AFA), created a 25-film retrospective, Selling Democracy: Films of the Marshall Plan, 1948-1953, that has been touring U.S. and European cities since 2004.
 She is currently in production on a Marshall Plan film DVD collection, which will include interviews with surviving Marshall Plan filmmakers, and a companion book.
 To learn more about the Marshall Plan films, visit www.sellingdemocracy.org.

 In the spring of 2006, Schulberg received a grant from the Righteous Persons Foundation to research and write a book with her uncle, Budd Schulberg, about the hunt for Nazi film and photo evidence that was used at the Nuremberg trial.
 Based on newly uncovered family letters and documents, the book is entitled The Celluloid Noose.
 In 2009, she completed (with Josh Waletzky) the restoration of Nuremberg: Its Lesson for Today.

 An Adjunct Assistant Professor at Columbia University, she teaches Feature Film Financing and International Co-Production in the graduate film school, as well as film financing tutorials around the country.

 In 1994, she received a Spirit Award for her contributions to American independent cinema.
 Born in Paris, she is fluent in French, Spanish and German.
-Her BA (in Anthropology) is from Swarthmore College, and she is pursuing a Master’s degree in Public Diplomacy from the University of Southern California.
+Her BA (in Anthropology) is from Swarthmore College, and she has done post-graduate studies in Public Diplomacy at the University of Southern California.

 She can be contacted at email@example.com.